TZstatsADS/Spring2020-Project1-LiangcaoLing/doc/README.md

 The doc directory contains the report or presentation files.
 It can have subfolders.

 Note: The html file is the final report.
-The rmd file contains all the content in html file and more detailed code.
+The rmd file contains all the content in html file and some hidden detailed code.